yemosoft/docker-compose/README.md

 - **nginxproxymanager:**
   - Contains configurations or files related to Nginx Proxy Manager.

-- **last:**
-  - The purpose of this directory is not clear from the name alone.

 - **portainer:**
   - Contains configurations or files related to Portainer.